Desk with Laptop, Calculator, Files and small model of house with epc colours

 The EPC rating on your property will vary differently to the way mine does, so don't necessarily read improvements in value from the table above and try to overlay them on yours.

 Your property might be a bungalow for example which has a greater ground footprint versus volume ratio compared to a house.
+This might expand the range of rating increase, but at the cost of needing to cover a greater loft area.

 However, what's interesting to see is how the EPC rating improves significantly as insulation is initially added, but then the gains reach a plateau as the depth is increased further.